National Institute of Technology, Hamirpur: Foundation

 The institute came into existence on 7 August 1986 as Regional Engineering College, Hamirpur in Hamirpur, Himachal Pradesh, India.
 It was a joint enterprise of the Government of India and the Government of Himachal Pradesh.
 The classes commenced at Government Polytechnic College, Hamirpur as REC Hamirpur did not initially have a campus.
 The classes and administration moved to their current location in 1987.
 At its inception, the institute only had three departments, Civil Engineering, Electrical and Electronics Engineering and Mechanical Engineering.
 Later, two more departments, Electronics and Communication Engineering (1988) and Computer Science and Engineering (1989) were added.
 The department of Architecture was established in 2000.
 Recently in 2013, the Chemical Engineering department came into existence.
 The institute offered undergraduate courses until 2005.
 Thereafter, graduate and Ph.D programs became available.

 On 26 June 2002, REC Hamirpur was awarded the status of deemed university and upgraded into a National Institute of Technology.
 As a result of this transition the institute came under the sole purview of the Government of India.
 It was awarded the status of Institute of National Importance by an Act of Parliament along with other NITs and IITs.
 NIT Hamirpur has been ranked as best NIT in terms of infrastructure by the World Bank in 2007.

 Campus

 The institute campus is situated in the Hamirpur district of Himachal Pradesh, India, at an altitude of 900 meters above sea level.
 The campus is spread across 320 acres and is located on a hilly terrain which is surrounded by pine trees.
 The distance to campus from main bus terminus of Hamirpur city is approximately 4 kilometers.
 The nearest situated airport is Kangra Airport at 86.9 kilometers.
 Bus and cab facilities are easily available for the campus.

-Being a residential campus, there are eight boys' hostels and four girls' hostels, with residences for the faculty and staff.
+Being a residential campus, there are eight boys' hostels and five girls' hostels, with residences for the faculty and staff.
 Some hostels have four-seated or triple-seated rooms, while others have doublets and singlets.
 Mega Hostel is the newest and largest in its capacity.